CallaRudolph/Zoo-Zhu/README.md

 ## Future Functionality

-* Implement auto-adjust for number of caretakers and average animal age if an animal is edited or a new animal is added
 * Add property to record when each animal is admitted, using a timestamp
 * Add additional pipe to show animals based on diet type
 * Include Firebase to store animals